In this part of the PHP tutorial, we will talk about object oriented programming in PHP.

 ?>

-The const keyword is used to define a constant.
+keyword is used to define a constant. public function getPI() {Class constants are accessed from within methods using the

 echo self::PI;